VEGA Technical Reference

 4F02h |

 Set mode | Mode number in BX.
 Bit 14 (0x4000) requests the linear frame buffer.
-Bit 15 (0x8000) preserves memory. |
+Bit 15 (0x8000) keeps the memory contents. |

 4F03h |